Legal

 3.1 Website Users

-• Identifiers and contact details (e.g. name, email address)
+- Identifiers and contact information (e.g. name, email address)

-• Technical data (IP address, browser type, device information)
+- Technical data (IP address, browser type, device information, login details)

 3.2 Clients, Prospective Clients & Business Contacts